ChristopherALewis/glossary-for-product-managers/README.md

 Sample definition

-Wardly Map, Mapping: The techniquique first proposed by [Simon Wardley](http://www.cio.co.uk/insight/strategy/introduction-wardley-value-chain-mapping-3604565/) on how to map out a business value chain visually so that one can have an understanding of ones situational aweress.
+Wardly Map, Mapping: The technique first proposed by [Simon Wardley](http://www.cio.co.uk/insight/strategy/introduction-wardley-value-chain-mapping-3604565/) on how to map out a business value chain visually so that one can have an understanding of ones situational awareness.
 [980[}]]
 *See also: Technology adoption lifecycle*